 From the local road down to a vehicle forecourt, one can approach this awesome collage of materials and volumes easily.
 It is a modern house with a living room volume, revealing a beautiful golf course beyond its two-storey entrance.
 From the front of the house through the interior, there is a two-storey, six-foot thick stone utility wall passes and out to the rear landscape.

-The two-storey, six-foot thick stone utility wall contains a bar, mechanical and electrical service shafts, a laundry room, an elevator, an aquarium, and also fireplaces.
+The two-storey, six-foot thick stone utility wall contains a bar, mechanical and electrical service shafts, a laundry room, an elevator, an aquarium for freshwater fish, and also fireplaces.
 This wall also anchors a parallel stair.
 On the second floor, circulation bridges penetrate the wall to provide awesome overlooks below.

 The sleeping and family spaces enjoy the awesome views of the surrounding treeline while deep overhangs temper the craving of the family for natural light to connect them to the homes they knew in their native in South Africa.
 For their daughter, a special two-storey bedroom is designed with a study loft and a lounge.